ThereforeGames/unprompted/README.md

 **Unprompted** is a highly modular extension for [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that allows you to include various shortcodes in your prompts.
 You can pull text from files, set up your own variables, process text through conditional functions, and so much more - it's like wildcards on steroids.

-While the intended usecase is Stable Diffusion, **this engine is also flexible enough to serve as an all-purpose text generator.**
+While the intended usecase is Stable Diffusion, **this engine is also flexible enough to serve as an all-purpose text generator.** You can run the included `unprompted_dry.py` without any external dependencies.

 Still under active development - I am excited to read your feedback but please keep in mind that this is an early release!